When does my license expire?

 Ohio licenses may be renewed online.
 See the “License Renewal” link below.

 How many CEUs does Ohio require?

 Applicants for license renewal must complete 20 contact hours of relevant RCCE every two years, beginning with the license renewal date and ending on the license expiration date.
-The requirements include one contact hour of RCCE on Ohio respiratory care law or professional ethics, at least 15 contact hours related to the provision of clinical respiratory care, and the remaining four contact hours may include indirectly related content, including, but not limited to, activities relevant to specialized aspects of respiratory care, such as education, supervision, management, health care cost containment, cost management, health quality standards, disease prevention, health promotion, or abuse reporting.
+The requirements include one contact hour of RCCE on Ohio respiratory care law or professional ethics (see below), at least 15 contact hours related to the provision of clinical respiratory care, and the remaining four contact hours may include indirectly related content, including, but not limited to, activities relevant to specialized aspects of respiratory care, such as education, supervision, management, health care cost containment, cost management, health quality standards, disease prevention, health promotion, or abuse reporting.

 Can I get all of my CEUs online?

 You can obtain all of your CEUs online.
 We offer Real-Time Live Broadcast, Recorded Live Credit Courses, and our Self-Directed (available 24/7) courses.
 See our Discounts page for special offers (including Unlimited CEUs).

 Are your courses approved by both the AARC and the State Medical Board of Ohio (SMBO)?

 Our courses are approved by the AARC and therefore accepted by the SMBO.